-Risk registers exist at three different levels across the University: strategic; tactical (portfolio level); and operational (faculty and departmental).
-There are also a number of project risk registers, e.g. GBD, City Deals and Brexit.
+Risk registers exist at three different levels across the university: strategic; tactical (portfolio level); and operational (faculty and departmental).
+There are project risk registers, e.g. City Deals.

 Integration with Internal Audit

 Our internal audit strategy is developed around the University's strategic risks which are listed below, as well as those risks facing the sector.
 The annual audit plan of reviews across key areas further supports our risk management processes.